abhishekarya1/myblog/content/post/2018-12-21-are-we-really-secure-5.md

 ---
 title: An Idiot-Proof Guide to be Safe On the Internet
 subtitle: Are we really secure?
-(Part-5) - Browsing Safely
+(Part-5) - Browse Clean and Safe
 date: 2018-12-21
 bigimg: [{src: "/img/postimg/priv.jpg", desc: "Security"}]
 tags: ["hacking", "security", "are we really secure"]